tthuwng/demeter/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software.

 - Xcode >12
-- IPhone 13 Pro Simulator with IOS 15
+- IPhone 13 Pro Simulator with IOS 15 (preferred)

 ### Installation